DarrylNnon/CI-CD/springboot-build-pipeline/README.md

 # Prereq: Create 2 EC2 servers

+* Jenkinsmaster with 10GB storage - t2.micro
-Build server with 15GB storage - t2.mirco
+* Build server with 15GB storage - t2.medium
-Sonarqube server with 4 GB memory - t2.medium
+* Sonarqube server with 4 GB memory - t2.medium

 ## Step 1: Ensure all the necessary plugins are installed in Jenkins Master